 Though a less defined category, beliefs can be lost or change as a result of a death.

-Loss of faith/belief system (this can be coupled with a loss of support system from a church or faith community).
+Loss of faith/belief system (this can be coupled with a loss of a support system from a church or faith community).

 Loss of hope for the future.